Want to volunteer or be Employed at the Arctic Chalet?

 The Dogs & Kennel Work

 Working with the dogs is volunteer work in exchange for room and board.
-Our White Huskies are a unique white, blue-eyed Arctic husky breed and are beautiful, intelligent, strong and have wonderful dispositions.
-There are 36 adults currently living in our kennel; all in need of many hugs and kisses!
+Our White Huskies are a unique white, blue-eyed Arctic husky breed bred from the Alaskan Malamute and Siberian Husky strain and are beautiful, intelligent, strong and have wonderful, loving dispositions.
+There are 36 adults currently living in our kennel, all in need of many hugs and kisses!
 These dogs are very well socialized and interact beautifully with people.
 Staff will also help raise and take care of our puppies whenever we have a litter!
 The experience to be gained here working with our huskies is amazing!

 Our dogs live in a new kennel complex that makes working there very efficient.
 Staff share the responsibility of taking care of our own huskies and visiting dogs on a daily basis.
 Sometimes we take on boarding dogs for people in the community.
 Kennel duties include feeding, watering, cleaning pens and shoveling snow.
 Staff will help with exercising and training the dogs individually and in teams.
 We try to run our dogs on a daily basis with one or two rest days in between.
 Our staff help prepare guests for their tour and provide support during the tours.